chris31331/stick/README.md

 ## Phase Two

-At 700ms, the leader counts the received votes.
+At the starte of Phase Two, the leader counts the received votes.
 If more than 50% of the servers have voted for the ProtoConsensus, then the leader publishes the Consensus.
 ```
 {
         "consensus": {